-Join Eric Wing for an in-depth discussion in this video Creating cameras, part of Rendering with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Creating cameras, part of AutoCAD: Rendering.

 - Remember when we had to buy a cell phone…and a camera? (laughs)…Those were the days, huh?…Well, in AutoCAD we still need an old-fashioned camera…to do some cool tricks.…What we're gonna do in this video…is actually place a camera into our drawing.…Then we're gonna select the camera…and start adjusting our heights and our depth.…And watch how the image shifts as we move it…up and down and in and out.…So to get started, let's jump into AutoCAD.…And what I'd like to do is, let's go to our top view.…Let's go up to the view cube and just click the top,…and let's rotate it north.…